 UNITED STATES - UNITED KINGDOM

 - During World War II, two decades before the hotline Washington-Moscow was established, there was a hotline between the Cabinet War Room bunker under Downing Street and the White House in Washington.
 From 1943-1946 this link was made secure by using the very first voice encryption machine, called SIGSALY.
-In the fifties and sixties the Washington-London hotline was secured by the KY-9, probably succeeded by the KY-3 voice encryption devices.
-Eventually, the British prime minister was directly connected to the US Defense Red Switch Network (DRSN).
+In the 1950s and 1960s the Washington-London hotline was secured by the KY-9, probably succeeded by the KY-3 voice encryption devices.
+In the 1980s, the STU-I system was used, to be replaced by a small version of the IST red phone.

 UNITED STATES - GERMANY